 I got up at 6:00 AM, to create a special version of this famous scene.
 It was the right choice: The photo-spot, regularly invaded by hundreds of tourists, was empty.
 I really enjoyed the pure silence in the middle of the city and got lucky with the light.
 No clouds, no distraction.
 The perfect conditions to get a clean shot and outline the purity of the Parliament itself.

-Another highlight photo-location in the center is the historical Chain Bridge.
+Another highlight for city photography is the historical Chain Bridge in the city center.
 It was the first permanent connection between Buda and Pest.
 The relationship between these two parts of the city was, let’s call it “difficult”.
 Reason enough to give this beautiful bridge a try and capture it in the appropriate way.

 Due to the historical impact, I chose a photo-spot under the Chain Bridge.
 The view from below creates a monumental character and helps to avoid the lights of the evening traffic.
 Take the evening hours to visit this spot.
 You can enjoy the sunset and capture the bridge at the same time (view from the city center)